sushvij/Capstone-EDA-v2/README.md

 5. cd rv_backend_11212022
 6. docker build -t streamlit .
 7. docker run -p 8501:8501 streamlit
-8. copy paste the URL provided into a web browser window to run the demo
+8. click on the link or copy paste the URL provided into a web browser window to run the demo

 **RUN DEMO IN THE CLOUD EXAMPLE**